Bounding causal effects with an unknown mixture of informative and non-informative missingness: Mixture missingness setting

-\end{proposition} The proof is given in Appendix \ref{app:proofs}.
-However, this quantity is not identifiable in the data: given observed data $\bO$, we do not observe $U_{NI}$, only the composite indicator $C$, making the quantities $\pi_a^*(\bX)$ and $\mu_a^\star(\bX)$ inestimable without further assumptions.
-We show in Section \ref{ssec:gbounds} that Assumptions \ref{asmpt:confounding}-\ref{asmpt:cens-positivity} suffice to provide general bounds on the ATE.
-Moreover, we can invoke additional assumptions that may further narrow the bounds.
-For example, researchers may have strong intuition that only a relatively small fraction of censoring is informative; that informative censoring only increases (or decreases) the risk of the outcome; or, that the rate of the outcome among those informatively censored cannot be too extreme relative to the rate among non-censored individuals.
-The following sets of assumptions formalize these ideas.
+The proof is given in Appendix \ref{app:proofs}.
+However, this quantity is not identifiable in the data: given observed data $\bO$, we do not observe $U_{NI}$, only the composite indicator $C$, making the quantities $\pi_a^\star(\bX)$ and $\mu_a^\star(\bX)$ inestimable without further assumptions.
+Nevertheless, as we will next show, it is possible to bound $\Psi_0$ under no additional assumptions, resulting in the general bounds we present in Section \ref{ssec:gbounds}.
+Moreover, in section \ref{narrower-bounds}, we show that we may narrow these bounds by invoking additional assumptions that relate the unobserved quantities $\mu_a^\star$ and $\pi_a^\star$ to the observed quantities $\mu_a$ and $\pi_a$, possibly as a function of sensitivity parameters.
+Moreover, all bounds we will present are sharp under the stated motivating assumptions.
+In section \ref{sec:sensitivity}, we propose sensitivity analyses that find which sensitivity parameters could explain away the naive $\Psitilde$, which may be useful when it is difficult to pre-specify values of the sensitivity parameters.